jprorama/crashplan-util/README.md

 The host inventory is appropriate for running from a client that has access to the master.
 It treats the master as the head node in the cluster and uses it to access the storage server.

+The cp_host.template can be used to map to the local infrastructure.
+If you treat your master as the cluster entry point you can use a [jump host configuration](https://wiki.gentoo.org/wiki/SSH_jump_host) to allow Ansible to work though that host against your storage server(s).